- Green Building or Sustainable Building Concept:

 A green building or sustainable building or environmental building is a building that seeks to harness all these natural elements in its design and construction to an optimum level so as to have Eco-friendly, low energy & low water consumption building and at the same time providing a fresh and healthy environment to its occupants.

 The term green building applies not just to products, but building design, orientation, construction strategies, landscaping, design, orientation, maintenance, and more.
 The less impact a building has on human health and the environment, the more green it is.

 In the concept of green planning, the building incorporates and integrates a variety of strategies during its planning, design, construction, and maintenance of building projects.

 The common goal of green building is achieving aesthetic harmony between a structure and its surrounding environment and using those resources that help in environment protection or disturb the least to the environment compared to other available.

 Green building movements is infecting the result of contribution from architects and engineering in maintaining the ecological balance, thus a step forward by architects and engineers to work as an environmentalist.

 As regards the cost impacts in the design of a green building, the cost could be slightly higher than a conventional building.
-However green buildings, on accounts of their design features, consume less energy and less water vis-a-vis a conventional building.
-Thus this extra cost gets paid back in 3-5 year time.
+However green buildings, on account of their design features, consume less energy and less water vis-a-vis a conventional building.
+Thus this extra cost gets paid back in 3-5 years’ time.